This guide covers all the information on Bitcoin’s status in France, plus the best cryptocurrency exchanges in Europe.

 CEX.IO is available in most countries around the world.
 Founded in 2013 with its headquarters in London, this cryptocurrency exchange allows users to buy and sell Bitcoin, as well as a selection of altcoins.

-Both credit cards and SEPA bank transfers are accepted payment methods, with low fees of 0%–0.2% on trades.
-CEX.IO offers both a trading platform and a brokerage service, both entail different fees.
-You can read my full CEX.io review here.
+Both credit cards and SEPA bank transfers are accepted payment methods, with low fees of 0%–0.25% on trades.
+CEX.IO offers both a trading platform and a brokerage service, entailing different fees.
+You can read our full CEX.io review for more.

 bitFlyer

-You can buy BTC, ETH, BCH, ETC, LTC, MONA and LSK with EUR deposits, credit and debit cards, SEPA and PayPal payments.
-Regular cryptocurrency buys and sells are free, but subject to bitFlyer’s exchange rate.
-You can read my full review of bitFlyer here.
+You can buy BTC, ETH, BCH, ETC, and LTC with EUR deposits, credit and debit cards, SEPA, and PayPal payments.
+Regular cryptocurrency buys and sells are free but subject to bitFlyer’s exchange rate.
+You can read our review of bitFlyer to learn more.

 Paxful

-Sellers on Paxful accept over 300 payment methods, including SEPA bank transfers, Visa, MasterCard and PayPal.
-If you’re buying Bitcoins on Paxful, you won’t have to pay any fee to the site itself, but the price of Bitcoin is traded at a premium because of this.
-You can read my full Paxful Review here.
+Sellers on Paxful accept over 300 payment methods, including SEPA bank transfers, Visa, MasterCard, and PayPal.
+If you’re buying Bitcoin on Paxful, you won’t have to pay any fee to the site itself, but the price of Bitcoin is traded at a premium because of this.
+You can read our complete Paxful Review for more.

 Changelly